PForet/PForet.github.io/_posts/2017-01-04-PCA-for-image-classification.md

 ### Choosing the best model
 Here, we choose to use a support vector machine classifier (SVC) on the reduced features returned by a principal component analysis (PCA, we will get back to that after).
 The SVC is well adapted when we have few samples (these things quickly become painfully slow as the number of samples grows).

-These classifiers have a lot of meta-parameters, but we will tune here only the C and gamma ones.
+These classifiers have a lot of meta-parameters, but we will tune here only C and gamma.
 We choose to use a gaussian kernel, the default one which works usually very well.
 We thus define a simple function that takes a vector of inputs and a vector of labels as arguments, test several sets of parameters, and return the best SVC found.
 In order to do that, we use Scikit's `GridSearch` that will test all combinaisons of parameters from a dictionary, compute an accuracy with a K-Fold, and return the best model.

 ```python
 from sklearn.svm import SVC